Walmart Repricing Tool in Action

 - Buy Box (Yes/No)- indicates if you are winning the buy box.

 - Bid – when the repricer adjusts a price, it makes your offer different by the bid value.
-For example, if a bid is $1, and the winner of the buy box is $10, then the repricer will try to adjust a price $1 below the winning price, to get you the buy box.
+For example, if a bid is $1, and the winner of the buy box is $10, then the repricer will try to adjust a price of $1 below the winning price to get you the buy box.
 We recommend this value to be around $0.50.
 If you use a bid of $0, the repricer will try to match the price of the buy box winner.

 - Bid Up Interval (in days) – when you put 0 here, the repricer will try to use the Bid Up functionality anytime the market conditions allow it.
 If you put 1, we will not increase the price of your products more often than once a day.
 To increase the chances of winning the buy box, it is not recommended to keep the value at 0.
 This is because constantly changing the value multiple times a day may not be efficient, as API updates usually have a delay.
 Therefore, it is advised to keep the value at one or higher.

 - Disable / Enable – you can turn on and off the repricer per product with a click of a button.

-Updating the repricer settings in bulk via file.
+Updating the repricer tool settings in bulk via file.

-In the right top corner of the page, you can find the import and export products link.
+In the top right corner of the page, you can find the import and export products link.
 First, export the file to have a template that you can use to import back into GeekSeller.
-Remember, you do not need to import the entire file, you can import a file with just rows (SKUs) that you want to update.
-Remember to use values 0 and 1 to indicate the option is ON or OFF.
+Remember, you do not need to import the entire file.
+You can import a file with just rows (SKUs) that you want to update.
+Remember to use values 0 and 1 to indicate whether the option is ON or OFF.